Gibberlings3/Documentation/readmes/readme_cr.english.txt

 8. Version History

+Version 2 (10th of February 2019):
+-compatibility with IEP Valygar Friendship if both mods are installed: CR Romance kills IEP Friendship, but IEP Friendship kills CR friendship talks in case of no romance.
+-fixed bug where Valygar's "Tree of life" dialogue would fire randomly elsewhere -(ToB) Forest talk about not being on Amketharan's dusty streets any more will only fire after party was in Amkethran -Valygar will no longer mention the name "Veldrin" before Adalon says it -typo corrections
+-renamed setup-corthalaromantique.tp2 -> corthalaromantique.tp2
+-added corthalaromantique.ini with mod info
+-update to WeiDU v246

+Version 1:
+-Valygar will react to PID in Underdark (no more "has nothing to say to you")

+Version 0.5 Beta (31st March 2018):
+-the variable "ValygarRomanceActive" (original game variable to enable the UB Valygar hidden romance content) will also be reset if romance breaks in ToB

 Version 0.4 Beta (31st March 2018):
 -complete recode and edits to make the romance more consitent and less restricted in-game, and also banter more in-character -romance match conditions changed.
 Valygar now romances female PC (human, elf, half-elf, halforc) of good or neutral alignment (no chaotic neutral) or female druid of all alignments